Image Source: Shutterstock

 Steps to Create Winning and Scaleable Content for Global Marketing

-It’s challenging to create winning and scaleable content for global marketing.
+It’s challenging to create a winning and scaleable content for global marketing.
 One compelling content piece may work in one region, but may not work in another.
 To create content that scales requires planning and collaboration between headquarters and regions in an objective setting.
-It may also require localization, customization and translation of your content.
+It may also require localization, customization, and translation of your content.

 Start with Your Communication Objectives

 First, identify what you want to accomplish with your content.
 Do you want to communicate your products’ benefits?
 Do you want to tell a story about a customer triumph, but not mention your product directly?
 Perhaps you want to create something thought-provoking?
 Communication objectives need to be agreed upon between headquarter and regions.
 If the HQ and the local teams have different objectives, content may need to be translated, localized or customized down the road.

 You create your content for people to watch or view.
 Can you envision who the viewers are?
 What action do you want them to take or what emotion do you want to provoke?
 In some companies, buyer personas are documented for marketing communications.
 Content is created to reach and engage with target personas.
 Since regions may have local personas, you need to determine if the personas for local regions are the same as those corporate targets and if the same content can be used or if it needs to be tailored to a different, local persona.